-How many times have you looked at this list and felt like it’s an impossible dream?
+How many times have you looked at the list and felt like it’s an impossible dream?

 How many times have you felt useless because you’ve only ticked off a few items?

-How many times have you looked at the list and felt like it’s been taunting you and trying to coax you into doing more than you’re physically able?
+How many times have you looked at the list and felt like it’s been taunting you.
+Trying to coax you into doing more than you’re physically able?

 How many times has the list been thrown in the rubbish in disgust and despair?

 Ok, Enough Questions…Let’s Deal With This “To Do List” Issue

 Firstly, I do need to ask one more question.
 Sorry about that!